ramirezra4/trauma-informed-ed/README.md

 # Gentle Path

-A trauma-informed student support tool that reduces overwhelm, builds momentum with tiny "wins," and offers dignified, compassionate guidance for academics and wellbeing.
+A trauma-informed student support platform that reduces overwhelm, builds momentum with tiny "wins," and offers dignified, compassionate guidance for academics and wellbeing.

+**🎉 MVP Milestone 1 Complete**: Full morning check-in flow with real user authentication and data persistence.

 ## Quick Start

 ### Prerequisites
 - Node.js 18+ and npm
 - Git
+- Supabase account (for database and authentication)

 ### Installation